Regular Talks

 During this presentation Paul will speak about the evolution of UNIMARC and describe the new UNIMARC-ER (for "entity-relation") standard.
 UNIMARC-ER is making it's way at the BNF (National Library) and the SUDOC (French universities union catalogue).
 The goal is not to break things but prepare the future move to a full LRM system.
 How can we integrate the UNIMARC-ER model into Koha ?
 Which challenges will we face?
 Which steps?

-by Paul Poulain France
+Paul Poulain

 Lightning Talks